microsoft/autogen/website/docs/autogen-studio/usage.md

 ### Deploying AutoGen Studio Workflows as APIs

-The workflow can launched as an API endpoint from the command line using the autogenstudio commandline tool.
+The workflow can be launched as an API endpoint from the command line using the autogenstudio commandline tool.

 ```bash
 autogenstudio serve --workflow=workflow.json --port=5000